5th Marine Division (United States): Vietnam War

-Battle of Khe Sanh and Tet offensive, 1968
+Battle of Khe Sanh and Tet Offensive, 1968

 The 26th Marines participated in the Battle of Khe Sanh, 9 January to 9 July 1968 and was awarded a Presidential Unit Citation for its actions at Khe Sanh from 20 January to 1 April 1968 while attached to the 3rd Marine Division (Reinforced).

 In February 1968, General William Westmoreland, the commander of U.S. forces in Vietnam asked for help in Vietnam because of the Communist Tet Offensive.
 President Johnson then committed more troops to the war effort.
 On 12 February 1968, the 27th Marines, 5th Marine Division, was ordered to Vietnam and deployed on 17 to 19 February.
 The 27th Marines became the first Marine regiment to fly into a combat zone in Vietnam.
 The 3rd Battalion, 27th Marines, which deployed on 17 February, was awarded a Meritorious Unit Commendation for action during Operation Allen Brook at Go Noi Island on 17 to 28 February while attached to the 1st Marine Division (Reinforced).
 During this operation, 3/27 members earned a Medal of Honor, 2 Navy Crosses, and several Silver Star Medals and Bronze Star Medals with Combat "V"s.
-In September 1968, The 27th Marines, after serving seven months in country Vietnam, became the first major combat unit to come home from Vietnam.
+In September 1968, The 27th Marines, after serving seven months in country, became the first major combat unit to come home from Vietnam.
 All first tour personnel were reassigned to other units in order to complete their tours.